Child abuse in China

-Child abuse in the People's Republic of China is the maltreatment, neglect, or exploitation of children, encompassing physical abuse, emotional abuse, sexual abuse, and child labor.
-Despite increasing public awareness of and government initiatives to tackle child abuse, reports indicate high rates of abuse and neglect among children, with societal attitudes and traditional Confucian values complicating efforts to establish a robust child protection framework.
-Furthermore, the law of the People's Republic of China does not systematically define or codify child abuse, which critically challenges the extent to which vulnerable children can be protected.
-Despite recent efforts to combat child abuse, including the creation of sex offender registries and mandatory reporting systems, significant gaps in protection and support remain.
+Child abuse in China is the maltreatment, neglect, or exploitation of children, encompassing physical abuse, emotional abuse, sexual abuse, and child labor.

 Legal status

 Laws

 The Law of the People's Republic of China on Protection of Minors (未成年人保护法) and the criminal law of China (刑法) do not address the subject of child abuse.
 Article 49 of the current Chinese Constitution, however, forbids the physical abuse of elderly people, women, and children.
 According to Wang Shengjun, former president of the Supreme People's Court of the People's Republic of China, China does not have a specific law protecting the welfare of children.
 Although statutes have been passed concerning child abuse, and there are more than 30 organisations within the Chinese government in which child protection is referenced, they lack a systematic codification as none have been established specifically to tackle child abuse.

 Initiatives

 In 2019, China announced plans to build a national database of sex offenders against minors.
 It also issued new guidelines for educators, with a lifetime ban from teaching recommended for the sexual harassment of students.
 In 2021, China announced a mandatory reporting system to improve the prosecution of such crimes.

+Further procedures address how schools and government agencies deal with individuals subject to disqualification from working with children.
+In 2022, China’s supreme court and justice agencies issued the Opinions on Implementing the System of Occupational Disqualification, which translate to Rules for Professional Disqualifications in American and British English.
+The rules regulate how teachers and other educational staff with criminal records should be barred from working with children.
+They require courts to professionally disqualify educators who commit felonies such as sexual assault, abuse, human trafficking, or violent crimes against minors, and to provide mandatory notification to education agencies to revoke or deny teaching licenses or certifications.
+Under the rules, prosecutors' offices are obligated to recommend professional disqualification during prosecution and to oversee whether schools and other educational institutions perform thorough criminal background checks and enforce employment disqualifications.